-Michael Halleran became the university's fifth provost on July 1, 2009.
-He also serves as a professor of classical studies.
+Michael Halleran became William & Mary's fifth provost on July 1, 2009.
+He is also a professor of classical studies.

-Halleran and his wife Erin have three children, Rebecca, Tom and Andy, and one granddaughter, Adelaide Claire.
+Halleran and his wife Erin have three children, Rebecca, Tom and Andy, and two granddaughters, Adelaide and Penelope.